 - Be sure each serving dish has serving forks, spoons or tongs.
 You don’t want to be rummaging through drawers looking for these things while the food is hot.

 - Set up your bar.
 Stock it with wine glasses and short and tall glasses for sodas and mixed drinks.
 Place your bottles, mixers and small bowls for garnishes.
 It helps to create a self-serve bar AWAY from the kitchen.
 This will keep guests self-sufficient and out of the kitchen as you prepare the food.

-- Make your cranberry sauce and place in an air-tight container and put in the fridge.
+- Make your cranberry sauce and place it in an air-tight container and put it in the fridge.

 - Bake your desserts and make your homemade whip cream.

 - Create a Thanksgiving day “Run of Show”.
 This is basically a timeline of how the day will flow with a chronological order of everything you need to do when.

 - I like to write this up on the inside my recipe folder so everything I need is in one place.
 (I told you this folder would be handy!)

 - A run of show should include things like what time to put the turkey in, re-heat the side dishes, set out the appetizer platter, etc.